-- in working order throughout the event even if the main hydraulic or pneumatic on the car have failed; - located as follows, with homologated positions: - On the dashboard, 1 Green indicator (made of 2 redundant lights) and 1 Red indicator (made of 2 redundant lights), specified and sourced by the team.
-The dashboard indicator(s) may present two brightness levels (night and day).
+• in working order throughout the event even if the main hydraulic or pneumatic on the car have failed;

-- Close to the 2 Neutral and General Circuit Breaker Switches on both sides of the vehicle the mandatory ES safety light.
-This is detailed in FIA Technical List n°46 and encompasses ES safety (red and green) and the medical light (blue), article 14.33. - powered for at least 15 minutes after the general circuit breaker is activated. - marked with a "HIGH VOLTAGE" symbol.
+- located as follows, with homologated positions: - On the dashboard, 1 Green indicator (made of 2 redundant lights) and 1 Red indicator (made of 2 redundant lights), specified and sourced by the team.
+The dashboard indicator(s) may present two brightness levels (night and day). - Close to the 2 Neutral and General Circuit Breaker Switches on both sides of the vehicle the mandatory ES safety light.
+This is detailed in FIA Technical List n°46 and encompasses ES safety (red and green) and the medical light (blue), article 14.33.
+These lights must always be at full brightness with no obscuring film, tape or paint applied to either the light or the screen.